AlisonMessaoudi/poupees_anatole/wp-content/plugins/cookie-law-info/readme.txt

 You can get more information and [read more about the EU Cookie Law](https://cookielawinfo.com/ "More information about the EU Cookie Law")

-[GDPR Cookie Consent user guide](https://www.webtoffee.com/gdpr-cookie-consent-plugin-basic-version-user-guide/ "GDPR Cookie Consent user guide") will help you with the setup of the plugin.
+[Cookieyes GDPR Cookie Consent & Compliance Notice plugin user guide](https://www.webtoffee.com/gdpr-cookie-consent-plugin-basic-version-user-guide/ "Cookieyes GDPR Cookie Consent & Compliance Notice plugin user guide") will help you with the setup of the plugin.

-[Check our javascript solution for running third-party scripts](https://www.webtoffee.com/javascript-solution-for-running-third-party-scripts/ "Javascript solution for running third-party scripts") will also be helpful.
+[Our javascript solution for running third-party scripts](https://www.webtoffee.com/javascript-solution-for-running-third-party-scripts/ "Javascript solution for running third-party scripts") will also be helpful.

 https://www.youtube.com/watch?v=ChjX6U5EPdE